Maryland Retirement Guide

 Marginal Income Tax Rates.
 The highest tax rate of 5.75% kicks in at over $300,000 for couples; the lowest rate is 2%.

 Retirement Income Exemptions.
-Some residents over 65 can deduct up to $29,900 of their pension income (out of state pensions not included).
+In 2021 some residents over 65 can deduct up to $34,300 of their pension income (out of state pensions not included).
 Retired military personnel over 65 can deduct up to $10,000 of their military pensions, $5000 if younger than that.

 Social security exemption.
 The state does not tax social security.